isaplane/Verifai/README.md

 To use setup and teardown procedures, tag one procedure per file with either @Setup or @Teardown.
 These procedures will run before and after every test, respectively.

-The setup procedure signature must include a return value of Any (although it does not need to be used by your tests).
+The setup procedure signature must accept no parameters and return nothing.
-A custom struct can be defined and returned from the setup procedure as an Any type, which is stored in the `context.setup_data` field (reinitialized for each test).
+A custom struct can be defined and stored in the `context.setup_data: *void` field (reinitialized for each test).
-This data does not need to be allocated on the heap.
 Setup can also be used to initialize global- or file-scoped variables.

-The teardown procedure must accept an Any type, which is the same data that is returned from the setup procedure.
+The teardown procedure must also accept no parameters and return no values.

 Note that there are no naming restrictions for the setup/teardown procs, or the setup data struct.